cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 3d_sample5.tot_pos_list is a list of the tRMSD tree associated with every position.

 3d_sample5.struc_tree100 is a consensus tree (phylip/consense) of the trees contained in the previous file.
-This file is the default output
+This file is the default output.

-3d_sample5.struc_tree10 is a consensus tree (phylip/consense) of the 10% trees having the higest average agreement with the rest
+3d_sample5.struc_tree10 is a consensus tree (phylip/consense) of the 10% trees having the higest average agreement with the rest.

-3d_sample5.struc_tree10 is a consensus tree (phylip/consense) of the 50% trees having the higest average agreement with the rest
+3d_sample5.struc_tree10 is a consensus tree (phylip/consense) of the 50% trees having the higest average agreement with the rest.

 3d_sample5.html is a colored version of the output showing in red the positions that give the highest support to 3d_sample5.struc_tree100